swashdev/swashdev.github.io/licenses/fyl.md

 as desired, with a little [careware][careware] message baked in for good measure.

+<span class = "important">NOTE: I am not a lawyer, and I am not providing legal
+advice.
+I am not advising you to use the "Free Yourself" Licenses, or any other license, for your software or other works.  <strong>Should you choose to use any of the "Free Yourself" Licenses, you do so at your own risk.</strong></span>

 At time of writing, there have been three versions of the Free Yourself License used by me in public repositories.
 For completeness's sake, all three are included below.